15 Amazon Prime Benefits You Might Not Know About

 Have access to premium streaming channels

-Amazon Prime benefits continue in the TV and movie entertainment division: Prime members can connect to third-party stand-alone streaming subscriptions for premium services, such as Showtime, CBS All Access, Cinemax, and Hallmark Movies, on Amazon Channels.
-With Prime, the first 30 days are free.
-After that, prices vary per channel.
+Amazon Prime benefits continue in the TV and movie entertainment division: Prime members can connect to third-party stand-alone streaming subscriptions for premium services, such as Showtime, CBS All Access, Cinemax and Hallmark Movies, on Amazon Channels.
+Prices vary per channel.
+If you need a recommendation, these are the best TV shows to watch!

 Get better deals with Subscribe & Save

-If you’d like to turn your Prime Pantry orders into automatic deliveries, Amazon offers Subscribe & Save, a subscription service for all sorts of home goods, from toiletries and cleaning products to snacks and beverages.
-Save 15 percent when you select five or more products for scheduled auto-deliveries.
-You select the frequency of your orders, and each month, Amazon sends you a reminder email so you can choose to cancel or skip that month’s shipment.
+If you’d like to turn your favorite orders into automatic deliveries, Amazon offers Subscribe & Save, a subscription service for all sorts of home goods, from toiletries and cleaning products to snacks and beverages.
+Save 15% when you select five or more products for scheduled auto-deliveries.
+You select the frequency of your orders, and each month Amazon sends you a reminder email so you can choose to cancel or skip that month’s shipment.
+Check out these things you should always order from Amazon.

-Amazon’s everyday Lightning Deals are a chance to score big savings on books, electronics, and more—and many are teased 24 hours ahead of their sale start.
-With a Prime membership, you get a 30-minute early access window to these big sales (those that will be available through Early Access will have a badge with the product details.)
 One of the best Amazon Prime benefits is Prime Day, an entire day of big savings exclusively for Prime members.
+These Prime Day deals are a chance to score big savings on books, electronics and more.
 Most Prime Days occur in the summer, but keep an eye on the Prime Day homepage for the next event.
 Don’t miss these really strange things you can buy on Amazon, by the way.

 Get release-date deliveries